Friday, April 29, 2016

 Gentle Power

-This is the somewhat challenging story of a workday
+This is the somewhat challenging story

-at which great violence and tenderness worked hand in hand.
+in which great violence and tenderness worked hand in hand.

-we worry about trampling the spring flora.
+we worry about trampling the emerging flora.

-that we started restoring a few years ago,
+that we started restoring years ago,

 we stay on paths whenever possible.